 Where to see: These mammals are relatively common throughout southern and eastern Africa although most people will know that one of the best places to see wildebeest is in the Serengeti during the migration.
 Hyena can be often seen in Botswana around the Delta and in the Linyati area where they are attracted to carcasses along with their friends the vulture and the marabou stork.

 The Shy 5 are a completely different set of animals highlighting those more elusive and lesser-known species which include the largest rodent in Africa.
 They are: the meerkat, the aardvark, the porcupine, the aardwolf and the bat-eared fox.
 All are nocturnal animals, except for the meerkat, which makes seeing these animals even more difficult to spot yet rewarding when you actually do see them.
 These sightings are certainly ones that will stick in your mind and getting a great photo of them also proves to be an enormous challenge!

 Where to see: They are more easily found in sub-Saharan Africa in sandier areas such as the Kalahari.
 There are a couple of places which are renowned for these species and these include Tswalu Kalahari Reserve and Samara Game Reserve.
 Consider yourself lucky if you see all of these.

 The Impossible 5

-These are certainly very rare and pretty tricky to see, I have only seen two of these.
-They are aardvark, Cape mountain leopard, pangolin, riverine rabbit and white lion (in the wild).
-I say white lion in the wild because there are a number of white lions in captivity and what is the challenge of seeing lions in an enclosure, frankly this is cheating!
-The aardvark is also a member of the Shy 5 so consider yourself lucky if you get to see this wonderful animal.
+These are certainly very rare and pretty tricky to see, I’ve only seen two of these.
+They are: aardvark, Cape mountain leopard, pangolin, riverine rabbit and white lion (in the wild).
+I say ‘white lion in the wild’ because there are a number of white lions in captivity and what is the challenge of seeing lions in an enclosure, frankly this is cheating!
+As well as being a member of the Impossible 5, the aardvark is also a member of the Shy 5 so consider yourself lucky if you get to see this wonderful animal.

 Where to see: well the term is impossible!